axiom-data-science/xpublish-host/README.md

       datasets_config_file: datasets.yaml
 ```

 You can also mix and match between in-line configurations and file-based dataset configurations.
-Always be sure the `id` field is unique for each defined dataset or they will overwrite each other, with the in-line definitions taking precedence.
+Always be sure the `id` field is unique for each defined dataset or they will overwrite each other, with config file definitions taking precedence.

 ```yaml
 plugins_config: